 Despite Chawla’s dislike of George Bush, she did show some political savvy when they met.
 An official at NASA headquarters had been bothering her to interrupt training for a trip to the Asian-Pacific Island Conference in May 2002.
-She made a comment to George Bush about how Rick Husband was a supporter of his.
+At a White House function, she made a comment to George Bush about how Rick Husband was a supporter of his.
 Completely misunderstanding, Bush commented, “Please thank your husband for his support.”
 The NASA official backed down.

 The launch occurred on schedule on January 16, 2003.
 As the primary Flight Engineer, Kalpana Chawla sat on the flight deck just behind and between McCool and Husband.
 Once necessary adjustments to the orbit were made, the two shifts settled into the intense schedule of performing 80 experiments in 16 days.
 When she got time to conference with her family over a TV link, she demonstrated the wonders of microgravity by performing tumbles and catching treats with her mouth.